 Five focus areas have been studied as part of the planning process to better understand development potential consistent with the Future Land Use & Conservation Plan map.
-Within downtown, the Downtown Edge and 7th Avenue Character Districts include conceptual illustrations that convey one of several possibilities for the delineated area.
+Within downtown, the Downtown Edge, 7th Avenue, and Lower Trailhead character districts include conceptual illustrations that convey one of several possibilities for the delineated area.